Should you visit Bali, Indonesia? We at Life of Doing say, “YES!”

 16. Bali has the iconic Bali swings.

-Bali swings are the huge craze since it’s a mix of adventure with stunning landscapes.
+Bali swings are a huge craze since it’s a mix of adventure with stunning landscapes.
 You’ll see on social media of people swinging with the rice fields or forest in the background.
 While it’s a bit touristy and on the expensive side (at least $6 per person), it’s a memorable experience.

 Don’t worry, it’s safe to go on on the swings as everyone must be strapped in with a harness around the waist.